Stuck trying to stop your space heater from tripping your circuit breaker?

 As technology advances, our need for power sources grows.
 These days, you likely need twice as many wall outlets to use your gadgets, than you did 10 years ago.

-If you’re like most people, you tend to plug in several appliances into a single outlet.
+If you’re like most people, you tend to plug several appliances into a single outlet.

-This may sound like a good idea, and an efficient way of saving money and space, but let me tell you that it could be causing all your problems.
+This may sound like a good idea, and an efficient way of saving money and space, but let me tell you that it could be causing your problem.

-You see, outlets are designed to handle a specific amount of voltage in order to function adequately.
-When you plug in too many electrical devices into one, circuit overload occurs, which is a fancy name for saying that you’ve exceeded the outlet’s maximum supported current.
+Outlets and circuits are designed to handle a specific amount of voltage in order to function adequately.
+When you plug too many electrical devices into one, circuit overload occurs.
+This could explain why your space heater is tripping your breakers.

 #2 A Faulty Wall Outlet